EDF and Partners Send Formal Letter Sharing Legal and Scientific Concerns About the implementation of the 45V Tax Credit for Hydrogen

 DOE’s recent changes to the 45VH2-GREET model (used to calculate carbon intensity for the 45V clean hydrogen tax credit) were done without public input and contradict the January 2025 45V Implementing Guidance — which was adopted after years of stakeholder input, tens of thousands of public comments and a full regulatory process.

-The scientific concerns outlined in the letter include “the foregrounding of methane rates without an accurate measurement, reporting and verification system in place” therefore risking “significantly undercounting actual emissions.”
+The scientific concerns outlined in the letter include the use of bespoke "methane rates without an accurate measurement, reporting and verification system in place” therefore risking “significantly undercounting actual emissions.”

 It also notes that, “All changes to the 45VH2-GREET, both past and present, must be adopted through the proper procedures and must conform to the constraints of Section 45V and its implementing regulations.”